 The thought occurred that maybe they’ll come back down in a bit, so I turned around and parked at a large pull-off that seemed to be in a strategic location.
 Before too long the bears made a second appearance.

 As misfortune would have it, I was a bit too accurate in my assessment of where the bears were going to be and I found myself standing in their direct path.
 I carefully made my way to a smarter shooting location and watched as the bears walked right over the spot I’d been standing less than two minutes before.

-The grizzly sow was well aware of her disadvantage and, while keeping a wary eye on the bison, she quickly moved her cub upstream.
-The bison however was fairly determined that this was his stream and the more the grizzly retreated, the more emboldened he became.
+The grizzly sow was well aware of her disadvantage and while keeping a wary eye on the bison, she quickly moved her cub upstream.
+The bison, however, was fairly determined that this was his stream and the more the grizzly retreated, the more emboldened he became.
 It wasn’t too long before the mother made the (wise) decision that she didn’t really like this stream anyway and crossed back over with her cub – and that’s when this image was captured.*

 Once across the street, she stood on her hind legs to verify the bison had stopped the pursuit and hastily scurried up the mountain and into the woods.

 *(Note – many people mistakenly believe that grizzly bears – particularly a mother with cub – are all monsters and will no doubt be surprised to read how easily this one was swayed from her path by a lone bison.
-However, like all bears I’ve dealt with, they would much rather stand down then risk a confrontation that could potentiality case them physical harm.)
+However, like all bears I’ve dealt with, they would much rather stand down than risk a confrontation that could potentiality case them physical harm.)